Skip to content

 Recommendations:

-• minimize diagnostic output in large production runs,
+• minimize diagnostic output in large runs,

-• reuse lookup tables across many runs to amortize I/O cost.
+• reuse lookup tables across many retrievals.

 Numerical reproducibility